Software Carpentry - Bash/Unix Shell

 Materials will be provided in advance of the workshop.
 If we can help making learning easier for you (e.g. sign-language interpreters, additional accommodations) please get in touch (using contact details below) and we will attempt to provide them.

-Workshop organization note: A full Software Carpentry workshop typically consists of two days of in-person instruction, covering the Unix shell (half day), version control with Git (half day), and a full day of either Python or R. Due to moving online to maintain safety and compliance with COVID-19 guidelines, we have separated this curriculum into a series of workshops.
-For a full workshop curriculum, please see our workshop calendar for other sessions on Python, R, or Git.
+Workshop organization note: A full Software Carpentry workshop typically consists of two days of in-person instruction, covering the Unix shell (half day), version control with Git (half day), and a full day of either Python or R. For the shift to online workshops, we have separated this curriculum into a series of shorter sessions.
+For a full workshop curriculum, please see our workshop calendar for the other sessions on Python, R, or Git.

 Related LibGuide: Digital Scholarship Resources by Steven Pryor